hafizsam/Customer-Detection/README.md

 Around 300 picturesis being captured and collected  in my place as a dataset.

 ## :pencil2:Dataset Annotation
-Dataset are being annotate using [Roboflow](https://roboflow.com/) with 3 classes; rice,fried chicken and egg
+Dataset are being annotate using [Roboflow](https://roboflow.com/).

 ## :deciduous_tree:Create a new environment with Python Version 3.8
 `conda create -n myenv python=3.8`